Honor killing

-Conformity to certain moral standards in a community normally implies different behavior for men and women, particularly with regard to stricter standards for women's sexual freedoms.
+Moral standards in a community tend to be based on different codes of behavior for men and women, particularly with regard to women's sexual freedom.
 In many families, the "family honor" motive is used by men as a pretext to enforce the restriction of women's rights, and honor killings are performed in communities with the intent to punish violations of social, sexual, religious, or general familial norms or hierarchies.
-This type of violence is prominent in many patriarchal societies, where both men and women can be either perpetrators or victims in the event of an actual or perceived divergence from societal norms.
+Communities in which honor killings occur impose social rejection and social exclusion on dishonored families, with the only way to save face being to kill whoever brought the dishonor upon the family.